 2018 Oral Examination Session- April 30-May 4

-Application Deadline for 2018 Oral Examination is October 31, 2017.
-Completed Application Form, ABP Oral Exam Attestation Form, and ABP Oral Exam Credentials Form along with the Examination fee of $850.00 must be received by the application deadline of October 31, 2017.
+Application Deadline for 2019 Oral Examination is October 31, 2018.
+Completed Application Form, ABP Oral Exam Attestation Form, and ABP Oral Exam Credentials Form along with the Examination fee of $2,100.00 must be received by the application deadline of October 31, 2018.
 Applications for the Oral Examination will not be approved if candidate has not submitted evidence of completion of an ADA accredited program in Periodontics.
 Evidence consists of a copy of the candidates certificate or an official letter signed by BOTH the program Director and the Dean (or equivalent administrative officer) that specifies "successful completion of an educational program in Periodontology, which is accredited by the Commission on Dental Accreditation".
 Approved candidates will be scheduled for two 1.5 hour sessions on the same day.
 Candidates who successfully complete the Oral Examination will be awarded time-limited certificates of six (6) years.
 Diplomate must complete Recertification in the sixth year or lose Diplomate status and will be required to begin the certification process again.
 A one year extension period to complete Recertification may be requested due to extenuating circumstances (i.e. severe illness, etc).
 Requests will be reviewed by the Directors for approval.
 Ultimately, granting of a one year extension is at the sole discretion of the Directors.
-Diplomates who were awarded certificates prior to May 2013 will continue to have certificates which are not time limited.

 Oral Examination approved candidates will receive their schedule letter no later than February in the year of their exam.
 Candidates will be scheduled for two 1 1/2 hour exam sessions conducted on the same day.
 Placement of candidates is on a first come/first serve basis.
 Ultimate placement of candidates is at the sole discretion of the Board.
 The American Board of Periodontology (ABP) will attempt to administer the Oral Examination as scheduled.
 Should the ABP cancel the Oral Examination or be prevented from appropriately administering or completing an Oral Examination at the appointed time and location, the ABP will not be responsible for any expense of the candidate in connection with the Oral Examination and any subsitute Oral Examination.